End-of-Life Decisions: Don’t wait until it’s too late for advanced directives

 · Using discretion for when to leave the family alone, and when to be there for the patient to reduce any fears or concerns the patient may be having concerning end-of-life.

-According to Miller (2017), advance directives can come in two forms which can be separate or combined, both of which are legal documents.
-The living will allow patients to determine what lifesaving methods they want if they are not able to make decisions, and the durable power of attorney for healthcare allows the patient to select a person who knows them well enough to make decisions for them should they be unable to do so for themselves (Miller, 2017).
+According to Miller (2017), advance directives can come in two forms, which can be separate or combined, both of which are legal documents.
+The living will allows patients to determine what lifesaving methods they want if they are not able to make decisions, and the durable power of attorney for healthcare allows the patient to select a person who knows them well enough to make decisions for them should they be unable to do so for themselves (Miller, 2017).
 Both options can be combined to provide the patient with full autonomy and offer peace to family members as they have something to direct them should the patient become incapacitated (Miller, 2017).
 According to Nelson & Nelson (2014), the Physician Orders for Life-Sustaining Treatment (POLST), a state-based legal document (the living will and durable power of attorney for healthcare are federal laws) that most states have implemented, is a valuable add-on to advanced directives whereby the POLST is a set of medical orders based on the patient’s desires for treatment including resuscitation, ventilation, and artificial feedings.
-POLST becomes active when a patient is only expected to live one year or less related to a chronic illness or based on the patient’s age (Nelson & Nelson, 2014).
+POLST becomes active when a patient is expected to live for 1 year or less, due to a chronic illness or based on the patient’s age (Nelson & Nelson, 2014).

-Federal law requires hospitals that receive payments from Medicare and Medicaid to assess patients if they have advance directives, give written material to patients concerning the right to receive or decline medical or surgical treatments, to provide patients with the ability to complete advanced directives, to protect against discrimination against patients who do not have an advanced directive, and set up training policies for patients, , and staff (Miller, 2017).
+Federal law requires hospitals that receive payments from Medicare and Medicaid to assess patients if they have advance directives, give written material to patients concerning the right to receive or decline medical or surgical treatments, to provide patients with the ability to complete advanced directives, to protect against discrimination against patients who do not have an advanced directive, and set up training policies for patients, caregivers, and staff (Miller, 2017).

 When a patient has all three legal documents in place — the healthcare living will, the durable power of attorney for healthcare, and the POLST, health care providers, and family members have clear guidelines as to treatment options and directions as based on the patient’s expressed desires.
-According to Wood (2015), when a patient does not have advanced directives and is not able to provide informed consent, most states have a ranking order of who can make decisions for the patient often starting with the patient’s spouse.
-Eleven states have a method of protecting patients without families or friends whereby a provider in tandem with an ethics committee or peer-reviewed provider group (Wood, 2015).
-For best patient outcomes, it is essential to have the living will, durable power of attorney for healthcare, and the POLST in place, so there are no gaps in trying to determine the desires of the patient regarding their treatment.
+According to Wood (2015), when a patient lacks advance directives and is unable to provide informed consent, most states have a ranking order for decision-making, often starting with the patient’s spouse.
+Eleven states have a method for protecting patients without families or friends, whereby a provider, in tandem with an ethics committee or a peer-reviewed provider group (Wood, 2015).
+For the best patient outcomes, it is essential to have the living will, durable power of attorney for healthcare, and the POLST in place, so there are no gaps in determining the patient’s treatment preferences.

 References